travigd/documentation/http-api/optional-http-headers/requires-master.md

----
-title: "Optional HTTP Headers: Requires Master"
+# Optional HTTP Headers: Requires Master
-section: "HTTP API"
-version: "4.0.2"
-exclude_from_sidebar: true
----

 When running in a clustered environment there are times when you only want an operation to happen on the current leader node.
 A client could get information in an eventually consistent fashion by communicating with the servers (the TCP client included with the multi-node version does this).